 Benefits and Limitations of GST

 One of the long-awaited fiscal reforms was the implementation of the Goods and Services Tax (GST).
 Still, for several reasons, it was simply hanging about and unable to get through the barriers for a significant amount of time, leading some to speculate that the reform may never take effect.
 But all that is history now, and we were fortunate to see this tax reform through to completion.
 At this point, 200 days have passed since the introduction of the GST.
-At this point, it’s important to realise that it could become a reality only because of the many benefits of GST registration.
+At this point, it’s important to realize that it could become a reality only because of the many benefits of GST registration.
 The implementation of GST had some drawbacks, some of which were inherent and intrinsic to the idea of GST, some of which were due to the structure in which it was introduced, and a lot of which was due to the implementation method, which could have been largely avoided.
 Of course, no reform can be fully proven, and GST is no exception.

 Advantages of GST